 After working for Cap Gemini I became a freelance IT specialist in 1997.
 In 2002 there weren’t any freelance jobs available so I started as a database administrator at a government agency near home.
 Most people in the Netherlands know about the agency because it processes traffic fines for the police.
 It didn’t take long before I was tested.
 Already on the second day one of the main systems crashed, leaving a corrupt database.
-After two days of research I didn’t find the exact cause but it probably was a bug in the Oracle software so I advised to upgrade the database software to see if it solved the issue.
+After two days of research I didn’t find the exact cause but it probably was a bug in the Oracle software so I advised to upgrade the database software.

-Instead management turned the situation into a crisis and to set up a multi disciplinary task force to deal with it.
+Instead management declared it a crisis and to set up a multi-disciplinary task force to deal with it.
 They decided that the cause of the crash should be found.
 Every day at 10 AM there was a meeting to discuss the state of affairs.
 Every day I proposed to upgrade the database software.
 And every day the proposal was brushed aside.
 After two weeks the cause had yet to be found.
-Managers were getting desperate so finally they were willing to consider my suggestion.
-Upgrading the database software ended the crisis.
-This turned out to be a harbinger of things to come.
+Managers were getting desperate.
+Finally they were willing to consider my suggestion.
+And it solved the problem.

 It was not possible track what access rights were granted and to whom.
 At the time it was an urgent issue and nobody was taking action.
 In 2004 I built an account administration system named DBB that automated granting and revoking access rights for all the main systems based on job roles.
 Nobody ordered me to do this but there was a business need.
 Nevertheless DBB faced stiff opposition and red tape.
 In 2005 it was introduced in a sneaky way with the help of the people who were responsible for granting access rights.